-Apple recently unveiled its 2019 iPhone models and the iPhone 11 series is now on shelves in the United States and other countries around the world.
+Last September, Apple unveiled new flagship iPhone models.
+The iPhone 11 series is available in the United States and other countries around the world.

-Now that these models are on shelves, we’ve seen Apple and retailers slash the prices of 2018 line of iPhones.
-The iPhone XS, iPhone XS Max, and iPhone XR are still fairly expensive, but these price cuts and trade-ins can save you quite a bit of cash on the former flagships.
+As we push deeper into 2020, we’ve seen Apple and retailers offers deals on these devices and others.
+The iPhone XS, iPhone XS Max, and iPhone XR from 2018 are still fairly expensive, but price cuts and trade-ins can save you quite a bit of cash on the former flagships.

-While many of you are perfectly fine with one of these devices, others might want to hang around until later this year.
-Rumor has it, the 2020 iPhone lineup will come with a much bigger set of changes and those who aren’t impressed with the iPhone 11 series should consider waiting.
+While many of you are perfectly fine with one of these devices, others might want to wait.
+Rumor has it, the 2020 iPhone lineup will come with a much bigger set of changes and those who aren’t impressed with the iPhone 11 series, or Apple’s older iPhone models, should consider waiting.

 iPhone 12 Rumors